 |

-1950 another Parker 51 was added to the series, the Parker 51 Special.
-This had the aerometric filling system but in the manner of the Demi 51 with a U-shaped pressure bar and the imprint said: xxx press 5 times*.
-The big difference was that it sported an octanium (eight metal alloy) nib rather than one made of gold and it came with a shiny chrome cap only (the Standard Parker 51 were made in a matte chrome design).
-The cap jewel or clip screw, was made in black (while the Standard had a pearl coloured plastic)The 51 Special initially came in four colours, Green being a later fifth addition to the line.
+Another Parker "51" was also added to the series in 1950, the Parker "51" Special.
+This had the aerometric filling system but in the manner of the Demi "51" with a U-shaped pressure bar.
+The big difference was that it sported an octanium (eight metal alloy) nib rather than one made of gold and it came with a shiny chrome cap only (the Standard Parker "51" were made in a matte chrome design).
+The cap jewel or clip screw, was made in black (while the Standard had a pearl coloured plastic)The "51" Special initially came in four colours, Green being a later fifth addition to the line.

 Black